 Not to be confused with a divorce decree or property settlement, a qualified domestic relations order (QDRO) specifically recognizes an ex-spouse’s or soon-to-be-ex-spouse’s interest in the other spouse’s qualified retirement plan.
 A QDRO can also recognize the rights of the plan participant’s children or other dependents.
 A state court or authority issues a QDRO, but a retirement plan administrator can reject it if its requirements do not agree with the plan’s rules.
-This is why it’s important to submit a QDRO to a retirement plan administrator as soon as possible – and ideally before a divorce is final.
+This is why it’s important to submit a QDRO to a retirement plan administrator as soon as possible and ideally before a divorce is final.
 A financial advisor who specializes in divorce can help you with a QDRO.
-In the meantime, here’s what you need to know.

 Why You Need a Qualified Domestic Relations Order